16 ways to refresh old, stale and soggy food

 Stop your lettuce from losing its crunch (or your spinach from going slimy) by separating the leaves.
 Then, put them in an airtight container with a piece of kitchen roll over the top.

-If your lettuce is already soggy, try cutting off any slimy bits and putting it in ice-cold water for 30–60 minutes.
+If your lettuce is already slightly soggy, try cutting off any slimy bits and putting it in ice-cold water for 30–60 minutes.

-5. Soggy cucumber
+Soggy cucumber

 Bring it back to life by cutting off the ends and any dodgy-looking bits of skin.
-Then, leave it in cold/icy water for around 30 minutes.
+Then leave it in cold/icy water for around 30 minutes.

-6. Mouldy cheese
+Mouldy cheese

-Soft cheeses need to be binned as soon as anything appears to be growing on them.
+Fresh soft cheeses need to be binned as soon as anything appears to be growing on them.

 If you do cut off a bit of mould but it still affects the taste of the rest of the cheese, you'll need to throw it out.